 WCPC Dissertation Fellowships - Call for applications

-We invite applications from University of Washington-Seattle doctoral students for the 2022 West Coast Poverty Center Dissertation Research Fellowship competition.
-The purposes of this funding are two-fold: (1) to encourage scholarship on poverty-related topics; and (2) to promote equity, inclusion, diversity and access to academic poverty research careers.
+We invite applications from University of Washington-Seattle doctoral students for the 2023 West Coast Poverty Center Dissertation Research Fellowship competition.
+The purposes of these one-quarter awards are two-fold: (1) to encourage scholarship on poverty-related topics; and (2) to promote equity, inclusion, diversity and access to academic poverty research careers.

-Support may be requested for the Fall 2022 or Winter 2023 quarters.
+Support may be requested for the Summer 2023 or Fall 2023 quarters.

-Doctoral candidates from any discipline may apply, but all applicants must be sponsored by a WCPC Faculty Affiliate.
-Applications for all quarters must be submitted by 10:00 am on May 20, 2022.
-Awards will be announced by mid-June.
+Doctoral program students from any discipline may apply, but all applicants must be sponsored by a WCPC Faculty Affiliate.
+Applications for must be submitted by 10:00 am on May 15, 2023 (with letters of recommendation due on May 17, 2023).